POGP Research Grants including the Dr Jo Laycock Memorial Research Grant

 POGP wants to support and encourage early career researchers, and members actively engaging with research projects.
 The progression of research and evidence-based teaching underpins our vision, and we want to strengthen and develop pelvic health physiotherapy.

-An annual fund of £15,000 is available to support between one and three projects, one of these is awarded in memory of Dr Jo Laycock, and the project outlined in this application should pertain to the field of continence.
+A total annual fund of £15,000 is available to support between one and three projects, one of these is awarded in memory of Dr Jo Laycock, and the project outlined in this application should pertain to the field of continence.

 Dr Jo Laycock was one of the first physiotherapists to gain a PhD in pelvic health physiotherapy in 1991.
 She recognised from the start that patient-centred care was important, and that research was essential to build the evidence base and supporting science for future generations of patients and professionals.
 Throughout her professional life, she balanced the essentials of good practice: teaching and learning from others; listening to patients; and gathering evidence.
 The PERFECT scale that she devised remains the most widely used measure of pelvic floor muscle function in research and clinical practice.